5 Mistakes Real Estate Investors Make When Budgeting for Their Property

 2. Not accounting for property management costs

-Owning a rental property requires taking on heavy responsibilities, as you need to attract tenants and conduct screening.
+Owning a rental property requires in Orange County and other areas taking on heavy responsibilities, as you need to attract tenants and conduct screening.
 You need to attend to repairs and maintenance and be well-versed in the local and state laws.
 As such, there are many advantages to hiring a property management company that will help you manage these stressors.

 You must carefully select the property manager that will handle your property.
 Be aware of the fees they charge and the extent of services they provide with each corresponding cost.
 Here are a few fees that could be incurred with hiring a property manager:

 Different property managers have different fee structures.
 Some charge a flat rate per month depending on your property size and expected services.
 Others will charge based on a percentage of the gross monthly income.
 This percentage might be lower if they’re managing commercial properties compared to residential units.

 Some property managers charge a separate fee for tenant placement.
 This might go to advertising expenses and screening procedures.

 When you have a vacant unit, a property manager might charge you a flat rate each month or a one-time monthly rental payment to spend for tenant searches.

 Depending on the property manager, some might charge this fee to conduct regular maintenance for common areas.
 In lieu of the maintenance fee, a reserve repair fund might be needed.
 This is a budget for specific repairs that need to be fixed immediately.